 Flexible payment options — PSD2 gives merchants an opportunity to offer more payment methods to their customers.
 Offering a range of payment options can increase client retention rates and lower abandoned carts.

 Reduced fraud — reduced fraud in the e-commerce industry increases client trust.
-Clients may be reluctant to make large purchases from small companies if their payment system doesn't look trustworthy.
+Consumers are reluctant to make large purchases from small companies if their payment system doesn't look trustworthy.
 Partnering with reliable online payment gateway providers may solve this problem.

 The revised payment services directive aims to improve European payment services.
 Its goal is to reduce payment fraud and improve the consumer checkout experience.
 The directive helps create a payment ecosystem where traditional banking institutions and approved third-party service providers can conveniently exchange information for the benefit of consumers.

 PSD2 has brought new players into the market - licensed third-party service providers.
 Just like traditional banks, the third-party providers have to comply with PSD2 requirements.
-One of those requirements is SCA, or strong customer authentication, which has introduced the world to a new type of online authentication method, two-factor authentication.
+One of those requirements is SCA, which has introduced the world to a new type of online authentication method, two-factor authentication.

 The directive brings new opportunities to both consumers and merchants by ensuring enhanced payment security and improved customer payment experience.
 The benefits also include introducing more payment options for buyers and providing merchants with more information about their consumers.